-- Disorganized thinking, speech, or behavior, which may include catatonia
+- Impaired or incoherent speech, which may include catatonia

 The mood symptoms that must be present include:

 Because schizoaffective disorder can masquerade as a mood disorder or schizophrenia, it is difficult for health professionals to diagnose.
 There are no tests or exams that will reveal this disorder.
 Treatments for schizoaffective disorder are similar to treatments for schizophrenia.
 Antipsychotics are the mainstay of treatment.
 Mood stabilizing drugs and antidepressants are often prescribed as well.
-The disorder can go into remission when the proper medication is taken.
+The disorder can go into remission when proper medication is taken.
 If the disorder is left untreated, day-to-day functioning can be affected.
 Unaddressed schizoaffective disorder can lead to difficulties with employment, school, relationships.
 It can also lead to substance abuse, isolation, homelessness, and even suicidal thoughts.